(cocks his pistol and trains it on Bozonote )

 Joe: And I see you've got a flesh wound. (shoots him in the leg)

-- In The Simpsons, Chief Wiggum tears down Bart's t-shirt stand since he doesn't have a license to do so.
+- Chief Wiggum tears down Bart's t-shirt stand since he doesn't have a license to do so.
 Then he busts one of the lights on Bart's sneakers.

 - Happened to the girls on Totally Spies! when the villain of the week opted for the "leave them stranded in shark-infested water" Death Trap.